Last Updated on: 8th May 2025, 03:48 am

 While Bakersfield also has a high poverty rate of 19%, that’s nothing compared to Fresno.
 One of the drawbacks of living in Fresno is its 28% poverty rate and low median household income of just $50,000 compared to the U.S. median of $62,000.
 Fresno ranks 2nd in the U.S. for extreme poverty with about half of 4-person households earning a net annual income below $25,000.

-Cost of Living in Bakersfield vs. Fresno
+Cost of Living in Fresno vs Bakersfield

 Here’s how the two cities compare with the prices for common items: